-When fibroids are in the submucousal location (inside the uterine cavity), a simple procedure can take care of all the symptoms.
-Submucousal fibroids usually cause bleeding, pain during periods, and infertility.
+When fibroids are in the submucosal location (inside the uterine cavity), a simple procedure can take care of all the symptoms.
+Submucosal fibroids usually cause bleeding, pain during periods, and infertility.
 Hysteroscopy involves inserting a camera whose diameter is approximately that of a standard pencil into the uterus.
-Next, using a wire loop, the fibroid can be shaved down partially or completely depending how much of it is visible inside the uterin cavity.
+Next, using a wire loop, the fibroid can be shaved down partially or completely depending on how much of it is visible inside the uterine cavity.
 Hysteroscopic resection is an outpatient surgery that can be completed in under an hour.
-Usually the patient is fully functional the next day.
+Usually, the patient is fully functional the next day.

 The recovery time is minimal.
-Usually the patient may work the next day.
-There is some cramping controlled with Ibuprofen or another similar analgesiac.
+Usually, the patient may work the next day.
+There is some cramping controlled with Ibuprofen or another similar analgesic.
 Pelvic rest is recommended for 2- 4 weeks.

 This significantly prolongs the procedure.
 The most important problem, however, is different.
 The remaining defect needs to be repaired and it is technically very difficult to perform the repair laparoscopically.
 Since most of the time it is impossible to repair the uterus laparoscopically as well as it is done during open surgery, we must be very careful selecting appropriate patients for this procedure.

 Laparoscopically Assisted Myomectomy (LAM) is a combination of laparoscopic (laser) surgery with a very small conventional incision.
 This procedure solves both problems of laparoscopic myomectomy, but at the cost of making conventional, although very small, incisions on the abdomen.
 We can use this procedure to remove virtually any size fibroids, completely replacing the conventional myomectomy.
-Because the abdominal incision is so small (minilaparotomy) the patients leave the hospital and recover much faster then after conventional myomectomy.
-The recovery time is only slightly longer then after a pure laparoscopic myomectomy.
-To compare, a minilaparotomy incision is 1.5 to 2 inches (4-5 cm) and a conventional laparotomy for myomectomy incision is 5 to 7 inches (12 to 18 cm).
+Because the abdominal incision is so small (mini-laparotomy) the patients leave the hospital and recover much faster than after a conventional myomectomy.
+The recovery time is only slightly longer than after a pure laparoscopic myomectomy.
+To compare, a mini-laparotomy incision is 1.5 to 2 inches (4-5 cm) and a conventional laparotomy for myomectomy incision is 5 to 7 inches (12 to 18 cm).

-Conventional Myomectomy is the most commonly performed procedure to remove the fibroids.
-It involves making a C Section-like incision in the lower abdomen, removing the tumors and then suturing the uterus.
+Conventional Myomectomy is the most commonly performed procedure to remove fibroids.
+It involves making a C Section-like incision in the lower abdomen, removing the tumors, and then suturing the uterus.
 The recovery time is that of any conventional open surgery, approximately 4-6 weeks.
-Also it may be associated with significant adhesion (scar) formation that may be deleterious if you with to get pregnant.
+Also, it may be associated with significant adhesion (scar) formation that may be deleterious if you wish to get pregnant.
 At Women Center L.A., we reserve open myomectomy for the biggest fibroids.
 Since we are adept at removing tumors through extremely small openings, we usually make the smallest incisions possible.
 In fact, we usually perform myomectomies on women that were offered a hysterectomy by their gynecologists.

 All of the treatment options mentioned above are also available to women that do not desire childbearing in the future.

-This is the newest form of FDA approved treatment.
+This is the newest form of FDA-approved treatment.
 Using MRI to guide ultrasound waves, fibroids are essentially heated up in an attempt to shrink them.
 Special care needs to be taken to avoid other organs, such as the bowel.
-Also there is less long term data then with other treatments, since this treatment is so new.
+Also, there is less long-term data than with other treatments, since this treatment is so new.

-If women choose to have a hysterectomy, many times it can be accomplished laporoscopically with tiny incisions which allows for less pain, faster recovery and return to normal function.
+If women choose to have a hysterectomy, many times it can be accomplished laparoscopically with tiny incisions which allow for less pain, faster recovery, and return to normal function.